Stata

 Click OK to terminate the application'

 This rare problem is caused by operating system or hardware errors and is not under Stata’s control.
 Clicking OK will terminate the Stata session.
-Since there is no way to return to the Stata session, any modified data will be lost.
+Because there is no way to return to the Stata session, any modified data will be lost.

 The most common reasons for this problem are